HMS-Core/hms-scene-DDGI-demo/README.md

   - Update the camera and light source information;
   - Call the **Render** function of the DDGI SDK to perform rendering.
 The rendering result will be saved in the textures created in the preparations phase.

-The final result of direct lighting and DDGI indirect lighting is shown in the following figure.
+The final result of direct lighting and DDGI indirect lighting is shown in the following figure:

 ![Final_Shading](assets/final_shading.png)